urbanopt/urbanopt.github.io/workflows/reopt/reopt_post_processing.md

 **REopt Lite** optimization happens during the post-processing of each scenario.
 Refer to the [Getting Started page](../getting_started/getting_started) for instructions on creating and running building energy models.

-CLI commands are used to run and post-process each scenario, and onscreen help is always availabe with `uo --help`.
+CLI commands are used to run and post-process each scenario, and onscreen help is always available with `uo --help`.

 Also note that two types of REopt optimization are available:
-- _scenario-level_, which optimizes for the aggregate load of the entire district being simulated, and
+- **_scenario-level_**, which optimizes for the aggregate load of the entire district being simulated, and
-- _feature-level_, which optimizes each building's load individually.
+- **_feature-level_**, which optimizes each building's load individually.

 You may chose to optimize by one or both of these approaches according to your project objectives.